Hip Dip Surgery vs BBL: Which Is Best for Your Goals?

 Lipo can enhance contrast but does not fill indentations—fat transfer is needed for rounding.

-How long until I see final hip dip results?
+How long until I see my final hip dip results?

 Most patients see stable results around 3–6 months post-op.

-Is a revision possible if hip dips remain?
+Is a revision possible if my hip dips remain?

 Yes, revision fat grafting may be an option once healing is complete.